berewt/berewt.github.io/posts/2018-05-19-Dependent-types-as-tests.md

 We're almost ready to implement the function that allows a player to score a point.
-Before, we need a helper to compute the next score, given a winner and a player, we compute the hypothetical next score of this player (if the game is not over):
+Before, we need a helper to compute the next score, given a point winner and a player, we compute the hypothetical next score of this player (if the game is not over):

 ```idris
 nextScore : (winner : Player) -> (pointsOwner : Player) -> (points : Nat) -> Nat